tataksh-bhagat/Photos-Info-Extractor/README.md

 ```

 ### Bonus Tip
-Use the following command to copy files from folder to new destination
+Use the command below to copy files from one folder to a new destination.
+This command is designed to handle file names that include spaces.

 ```bash
 while IFS= read -r file; do cp "$file" '/path/to/destiantion/folder/'; done < '/path/to/plain-text-file-with-photos-names.txt'
 ```